iCharlieAraiza/reactc/README.md

 Added a SSH connection

---Current config is working no
+- Current config is working no

---Added a SSH connection chec
+- Added a SSH connection chec